 Your doctor or physical therapist may have taught you exercises to do at home.

 Your shoulder area may feel warm and tender for 2 to 4 weeks.
 The swelling should go down during this time.
 You may want to make some changes around your home so it is easier for you to take care of yourself.

-You will need help with daily tasks such as driving, shopping, bathing, making meals, and housework for up to 6 weeks.
+Arrange for someone to help you with daily tasks such as driving, shopping, bathing, making meals, and housework for up to 6 weeks.

 You will need to wear a sling for the first 6 weeks after surgery.
-Rest your shoulder on a rolled up towel or small pillow when lying down to keep your arm and hand at the same level as your body.
+Rest your shoulder and elbow in front of a rolled up towel or small pillow when lying down to keep your arm and hand at the same level as your body.

-Your doctor or physical therapist may teach you exercises to do at home.
-Keep doing the exercises for as long as you are told.
+Keep doing the exercises you were taught for as long as you were told.
 This helps strengthen the muscles that support your shoulder and ensures the shoulder heals well.

 Follow instructions on safe ways to move and use your shoulder.

-You may not be able to drive for at least 4 weeks.
-Your doctor or physical therapist will tell you when it is ok.
+You may not be able to drive for at least 4 to 6 weeks.
+Your doctor or physical therapist will tell you when it is OK.

 Consider making some changes around your home so it is easier for you to take care of yourself.